Wednesday, December 8, 2010

 Vampire: The Masquerade - Bloodlines

-Vampire: The Masquerade - Bloodlines has many main and side quests to do - it took me quite a while to finish the game.
+Bloodlines has many main and side quests to do - it took me quite a while to finish the game.
 The storyline works (mostly) and is intriguing.
 I like the concept of The Masquerade; the Kine shall not learn of the Kindred lest the vampires get destroyed; and all the politics and interests that are born when not all care about it.
 I found some of the key characters to be lacking, though.
 For instance, LaCroix didn't seem smart enough to be a vampire prince.
 Sorry excuse of ventrue if you ask me.
 Yet I sided with him to the bitter end...

 And a bitter end it was; Bloodlines has a few different endings you can get, depending who you decided to side.
 I apparently chose "wrong" and got an ending that seemed like I had lost.
 All the trouble for nothing.
-There was no grand epic ending; the whole thing is just a local skirmish, which holds no relevance to anything else that might be happening in the World of Darkness.
-Bit of a letdown.
+There was no grand epic ending; the whole thing is just a local skirmish, which holds no relevance to anything else that might be happening in the World of Darkness -- bit of a letdown.

-The last third of the game also got repetitive; each quest involved the same hacking and slashing of a whole bunch of ghouls and humans.
+The last third of the game also got repetitive: each quest involved the same hacking and slashing of a whole bunch of ghouls and humans.
 At least the last mission didn't have submachine guns.
 I really started hating the sound they make.

 No comments: